Blackfell/blackfell.github.io/_posts/2019-07-17-so-you-want-to-hack.md

 # So you want to learn security?

-Perhaps you're new to a job, starting a course, of just plain interested; whatever the reason you're here, the sheer volume of options avilable to you can be daunting.
-Let's cut through the noise and get you some solid (if opinionated) learning recomendations that I've found successful working with friends and colleagues.
+Perhaps you're new to a job, starting a course, of just plain interested; whatever the reason you're here, the sheer volume of options available to you can be daunting.
+Let's cut through the noise and get you some solid (if opinionated) learning recommendations that I've found successful working with friends and colleagues.

 This is a guide of two parts.
 First up is Immersion101, a compressed brief I like to give friends an colleagues that are getting into InfoSec; the second part will focus on some technical, hands on learning strategies, which is, as far as I'm concerned, *by far the best bit!*